wildcardgamez/BuddyCards/README.md

 buddysteel fishing rod.
 You can also get non shiny cards this way.
 You can apply the hook to a rod using a tackle box.

+### Farmers Delight Set
+Packs are made using Buddybeans, a rare byproduct in vanilla and farmer's delight crops alike.
+By mixing them with pork, sugar, shredded buddycards, and a canvas, you can make a Farmer's Delight pack.
+You can get shredded buddycards by chopping cards on a cutting board.
+You can also find non-shiny cards in crops similar to the Buddybeans.

 ## Medals
 Medals can be obtained when you collect all 54 cards of a set.
 Once you get one, you can duplicate them by making a medal token and combining it with two matching